mobilinkd/tnc3-firmware/WindowsFirmwareUpdate.md

 Open the device manager.

-Find if “STM Device in DFU Mode” appear under the “Universal Serial Bus Controllers”
+Check whether “STM Device in DFU Mode” appears under the “Universal Serial Bus Controllers”

 If this device appears, right click the device, and select "Uninstall device".